Wednesday, September 25, 2024

 684. A Shannon & Ricketts Exhibition in Munich (2)

 Galerie Heinemann in Munich did not send the unsold artworks back to London after the October exhibition in 1907.
 The works had been taken on consignment at the end of September 1907 and were to remain in the gallery's custody until 13 June 1908.
-The paintings thus remained unavailable to other buyers in England or elsewhere for almost a full year; for the lithographs, this did not matter much, as Shannon could dispose of several copies - the gallery, for that matter, too.
+The paintings thus remained unavailable to other buyers in England or elsewhere for almost a full year; for the lithographs, this did not matter much, as Shannon could dispose of several copies, and so, for that matter, could the gallery.
 After, for example, 'At the Waters Edge' was sold (as ‘Auf Meeresgrund’), Shannon sent a second copy, which, however, remained unsold.

 Charles Shannon, 'Alphonse Legros'